danstorre/testMomentousDansTorre/README.md

 You can search for an article in the table and collection view section, can delete from both table and collection view section.

-The app first launch sets the keys related to settings in the app first launch and save the settings everytime the user changes its options automatically.
+The app sets the keys related to settings in the first launch and save the settings everytime the user changes its options automatically.

 There is a button refresh that is more like requesting the service again so the app can have more articles to the ones